-The Guwamu language belongs to the Maric group which stretches north and west throughout most of central Queensland.
-They share many words in common, such as mari or mardi for ‘person, man’ (hence the name of the group) or gamu ‘water’.
+The Guwamu language belongs to the Maric group which stretches north, east and west throughout most of central Queensland.
+They share many words in common, such as mari or mardi for ‘person, man’ (hence the name of the group) and gamu ‘water’.
 Breen (1990) presents the following map of Maric languages on the Barcoo and Thomson Rivers, north-west of Guwamu territory.

 In 1955 the late Stephen A. Wurm collected basic materials on the Guwamu language in Goodooga with speaker Willy Willis.
 Wurm’s materials consist of a set of fieldnotes written in the International Phonetic Alphabet (IPA) with Hungarian shorthand translations.
 These notes were hand copied by me in 1976, with English glosses provided by Wurm added by me to the copy.
 Copies of these notes were lodged at the Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS) in Canberra, Australia.